Legal

 • Commission on Accreditation in Physical Therapy Education (CAPTE)

-• Complaints about the Occupational Therapy program that cannot be resolved after following the University’s procedures may be submitted online by completing the Complaint Against a Program form accessed at https://acoteonline.org/wp-content/uploads/2020/04/V.B.1.-Complaint-Form-Program.doc or by sending as an attachment to an email addressed to [email protected].
+• Complaints about the occupational therapy programs that cannot be resolved after following the University’s procedures may be submitted online by completing the Complaint Against a Program Subject to ACOTE Accreditation form or electronically by sending the completed form as an attachment to an email addressed to accred@aota.org.
 All complaints against a program must be addressed to the ACOTE Chairperson, c/o the Accreditation Department and signed by the complainant.

 • For more information on this process please visit Policies & Procedures – ACOTE (acoteonline.org) and review V.B.
 Procedure for Complaints.